sheckjess/project-8-frontend/README.md

 # Project 8 Front End
-This is the frton-end of a fitness-tracking application (weight-lifting and cardio) built in React.
+This is the front-end of a fitness-tracking application (weight-lifting and cardio) built in React.
 It utilizes back-end API data that was created with node-js and uses material-ui design on the frontend.

 ## Components
 This application has full CRUD functionality across several components with the goals of creating and updating workout history.